Things to do in Mallorca

 The castle is open all year round, except January-February.

-airplane tours in Mallorca
+helicopter tours in Mallorca

-Get a spectacular view from the skies on an airplane tour (Microlight Flight Baptism) for approximately 30-minutes, crossing land and sea, as the wind blows through your hair.
-If you’re traveling with someone else, request to split the 30-minutes into two 15-minute sessions.
+Get a spectacular view from the skies on an airplane tour (Microlight Flight Baptism) for approximately 30 minutes, crossing land and sea, as the wind blows through your hair.
+If you’re traveling with someone else, request to split the 30 minutes into two 15-minute sessions.

 If you want something a bit more covered, then consider booking an exciting helicopter tour, showing you the magic of Mallorca, especially great during sunset hour.
+Discover the island’s charming towns, shimmering sea, and nature from the sky!

 Cabrera Island